 It should be noted that a WFOE is sometimes said to be an entirely foreign-owned enterprise in China.
 One thing that happens with this terminology is that when a business is operated in China, the business tends to be thought of as an entirely foreign-owned enterprise in China.
 It should be pointed out, however, that when the business is operated by a totally foreign-owned enterprise in China, this also is not an altogether foreign-owned enterprise in China.

-There are different types of WFOEs in China.
+There are different types of WFOEs in China as said by Adrian Cheng.
 One type is called a B-WFOE, which is a business in China that is wholly owned by a Japanese firm, such as Mitsubishi Corporation, Mitsui Sumitomo Insurance, etc. Another type is the C-WFOE, which is a business in China that is wholly owned by a Chinese firm, such as China Merchants Bank, China Life Insurance, etc.

 A B-WFOE has not necessarily been described as a B-WFOE because it is owned wholly by a foreign-owned firm.
 The term simply refers to a business in China that is owned by a foreign firm and thus is said to be wholly foreign-owned.
 One might say that a wholly foreign-owned enterprise in China is a business in China that is wholly owned by a foreign firm.
 In other words, it would be more accurate to say that the term wholly foreign-owned enterprise refers to a business in China that is owned by a foreign firm.